Basic Emergency Kit

 First aid patrol

 A first aid kit is a must.
 I keep one in my pack, the car, the boat and so on.
-There’s also an emergency medical kit for the serious issues that may arise – car accident, chainsaw accident and so on.
-These are not band aids rather stop the bleed items for major trauma.
+There’s also an emergency medical kit for the serious issues that may arise – car accidents, chainsaw accidents, etc. These are not band-aid solutions but rather stop the bleeding items for severe trauma.

-The emergency medical kit is for the times when 911 is too far away or even too slow.
-Imagine a blizzard where assistance physically can’t get to you and there are several calls.
-Now imagine a massive earthquake where thousands of people are seriously wounded, transportation may be impossible, comms are down and first responders are completely and utterly overloaded.
+Usage for an emergency medical kit is when 911 is too far away or even too slow.
+Imagine a blizzard where assistance physically can’t get to you, and there are several calls.
+Now imagine a massive earthquake where thousands of people are seriously wounded, transportation may be impossible, comms are down, and first responders are utterly overloaded.

-While the first aid kit will help you with minor medical issues, putting together an emergency antibiotic kit will help you be that much more prepared.
+While the basic first aid kit supplies will help you with minor medical issues, putting together an emergency antibiotic kit with a trauma kit will help you be much more prepared.
 The Jase Medical Kit is perfect for preppers, at home and even for outdoor enthusiasts.
-The kit comes with a handy booklet on how and when to use the five most common antibiotics, along with the actual medications, all in a neat case.
+The kit comes with a handy booklet on how and when to use the five most common antibiotics along with the actual medications, all in a neat case.
 And it’s shipped right to your door!
+Best of all, support from actual doctors is available to you when you need it most.

 Cash, Travellers’ Cheques and Change

 Absolutely.
 ALWAYS have cash tucked away somewhere and not just $20.
-Have enough to fill up your car several times, eat and so on.
+Have enough money to fill your car several times, for food and so on.
 Imagine covering ALL your expenses for 72 hours and in a state of being in motion away from home.

-Just bear in mind that for serious or long term problems, cash may become useless!
-The store owners will only take it for so long and they’ll realize they can’t do much with it themselves.
-Having food, gasoline and even the addiction items (cigarettes, alcohol) and so on will come in handy as bartering items.
-If the grid is down long enough, we will revert back to bartering.
-It’s absolutely guaranteed!!!
+Just bear in mind that for severe or long-term problems, cash may become useless!
+The store owners will only take it for so long, and they’ll realize they can’t do much with it themselves.
+Food, gasoline and even the addiction items (cigarettes, alcohol) and so on will come in handy as bartering items.
+When the grid is down long enough, society will revert to a bartering system.
+It’s guaranteed!!!

 Important Family Documents Such as Identification, Insurance and Bank Records

-As to bank records, insurance or other important documents, they are not “survival” or “emergency” documents.
-When the house collapses from a storm and you seek immediate shelter, you can call insurance later!
-There’s a good chance their busy anyways with the 10,000 other people calling them.
-Obviously, keep your most important documents like proof of insurance in a fire box so they are stored safe and things that are super important should be copied and stored offsite.
+Bank records, insurance or other vital documentation are not “survival” or “emergency” documents.
+When the house collapses from a storm, and you seek immediate shelter, you can call insurance later!
+There’s a good chance they’re busy anyway with the 10,000 other people calling them.
+Store your most important documents, like proof of insurance, the house deed and your most recent bank statements in a firebox.
+Store copies of your most vital documents offsite.

-If anything, you should have the secondary ID documents always at the ready and in one location ready to grab.
-Birth certificate, passports and so on for all family members.
+If anything, you should have your secondary ID documents (birth certificates, passports and so forth for all family members) readily available in one location.
 These are those offsite copy types of documents.
-And remember, it’s not just damage to worry about, it’s those times you physically can’t or may never be able to get to them.
+And remember, it’s not just damage to worry about – it’s those times you physically can’t or may never be able to get to them.

 Emergency Plan – Include a Copy in Your Kit as Well as Contact Information